Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about saving money.

-My grandfather once told me a story about this man he used to work with.
-The man was so frugal that he ate only cheese sandwiches for the past 20 years.
+My grandfather once told me a story about this man he used to work with who was so frugal that he ate only cheese sandwiches for 20 years.
 That's it.
 Two pieces of bread, two slices of cheese, and no condiments.
 Every single day for 20 years.
 His friends used to say that he was so thrifty that if you squeezed him, pennies and nickels would fall out of his backside.
 Weird, I know.
-When he passed away, his family went to his house and discovered almost one million dollars hidden under his mattress.
+When he passed away, his family went to his house and discovered almost a million dollars hidden under his mattress.

-I am not sure if this story is true or exaggerated, it's the craziest story of weird frugality.
-I would never advise someone to eat only cheese sandwiches because it's hard to believe this guy lived so long.
-I also don't think it's wise to die with one million dollars underneath your mattress.
-Live a little.
-Regardless, I thought I would share some less extreme but eccentric ways I have found to save myself some cash.
+I am not sure if this story is true or exaggerated, but it's just one of many crazy stories of weird frugality.
+It's hard to believe this guy lived so long.
+Regardless, here are some less extreme but still eccentric ways I have found to save myself some cash.

 1. Flush Less

-The act of flushing, not not flushing, is really what can spread germs around the bathroom, via an unappetizing airborne spray.
+The act of flushing, not not flushing, is what spreads germs around the bathroom via an unappetizing airborne spray.